 - Protease, a network model of gram+ bacterial proteases here.

 - Mycolate, a complete model of the Mycobacterial Mycolic Acid Biosynthesis Pathway, a detailed guide can be found here.

 - GlycoSTM, a model of glycosylation extending the KEGG pathways. a detailed guide can be found here.

 You can access the PLA Launcher, which will run by talking to our server at SRI, in one of two ways.
 You can download the client or you can use Java's webstart to achieve the same effect (if webstart works for you).
 Webstart comes with a myriad of security hurdles that may be too daunting, which is why we provide the alternative route.
 The webstart approach seems to work for Windows and Linux (at least Java 1.6 or higher is your best bet here).
 There are problems with webstart on Mac OS X, and the safest route may be to download the PLA Client (see below).
-Always trust option or else it will quietly fail.
+Choose the Always trust option or else it will quietly fail.